We're continuing to transition to the new health regions.

-During this phase, our main priorities are still:
+During this phase, our main priorities are:

 - maintaining existing levels of service for our population